mjggibson4/Practical2/Finalised/readme.md

 ## 6. Known Issues

-A known issue within within this project is that model runs within a figure instead of the canvas as intended.
-This is a bug which I have been so far unable to determine the source of however this does not impact on how the model is run and the results provided.
+A known issue within this project is that an unnecessary figure  is display on running the program.
+The source of this bug is unknown at the time of writing but has zero impact of the functionality of the program itself and the results provided.

 ## 7. Troubleshooting

-In the case of errors within this program please check the troubleshooting file which can be located [here](https://github.com/mjggibson4/Practical1/blob/master/InternalChecks.md "")
+In the case of errors within this program please check the troubleshooting file which can be located [here](https://github.com/mjggibson4/Practical2/blob/master/InternalChecks.md "")

 ## 8. Licensing